Billy Lynn's Long Halftime Walk (film): Critical response

 The high frame rate used in the film drew some criticism, especially the decision to use it in a drama film.
 David Rooney of The Hollywood Reporter said "the technical innovations took me out of the drama just as often as they pulled me in."
 Dan Callahan for TheWrap felt that some of the characters were "so super-clear that they look like a cut-out with scissors from a glossy magazine" and said "the extra-clarity 3D in this Lee movie often looks weirdly like something shot on videotape in the 1980s."
-Much like The Hobbit: An Unexpected Journey, Billy Lynn's Long Halftime Walk received a polarized reception from critics, with detractors saying the process created an unpleasing video look.
+Much like The Hobbit: An Unexpected Journey, which was shot at 48 frames-per-second or twice the typical speed, Billy Lynn's Long Halftime Walk received a polarized reception from critics, with detractors saying the process created an unpleasing video look.